OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-01.md

 ## Judges 1:12

-Caleb declared, “To the man who attacks and captures Kiriath Sepher, I will give my daughter Aksah as a wife.”
+Caleb declared, “To the man who attacks and captures Kiriath Sepher, I will give my daughter Achsah as a wife.”

 ## Judges 1:13

-Othniel, son of Kenaz, Caleb’s younger brother, captured it; so Caleb gave him his daughter Aksah in marriage.
+Othniel, son of Kenaz, Caleb’s younger brother, captured it; so Caleb gave him his daughter Achsah in marriage.

 ## Judges 1:14